-We introduced Isar classes by analogy to type classes functional programming; if we reconsider this in the context of what has been said about type classes and locales, we can drive this analogy further by stating that type classes essentially correspond to functors which have a canonical interpretation as type classes.
-Anyway, there is also the possibility of other interpretations.
-For example, also lists form a monoid with append and [] as operations, but it seems inappropriate to apply to lists the same operations as for genuinely algebraic types.
-In such a case, we simply can do a particular interpretation of monoids for lists:
+We introduced Isar classes by analogy to type classes in functional programming; if we reconsider this in the context of what has been said about type classes and locales, we can drive this analogy further by stating that type classes essentially correspond to functors that have a canonical interpretation as type classes.
+There is also the possibility of other interpretations.
+For example, lists also form a monoid with append and [] as operations, but it seems inappropriate to apply to lists the same operations as for genuinely algebraic types.
+In such a case, we can simply make a particular interpretation of monoids for lists:

 '''

-interpretation list-monoid: monoid append [] proof qed auto
+interpretation list-monoid: monoid append []

+proof qed auto

 '''